principat/docker-sheepit-client/README.md

 * clone or download this repository
 * edit scheepit.conf to your personal needs
 * run: `docker build -t docker-sheepit-client .`
-* to start run: `docker run docker-sheepit-client `
+* to start run: `docker run -d docker-sheepit-client `